JustSustainabilityDesign/savetheAI/_pages/join-us.md

 author_profile: true
 image: '../images/general-logo.png'
 ---
-This website is in the soft launch phase on occasion of the [Paris AI Action Summit](https://www.elysee.fr/en/sommet-pour-l-action-sur-l-ia) (6–11 February 2025).
-We are preparing for a full launch this month.
+We are now launched!
+Following a soft launch phase on occasion of the [Paris AI Action Summit](https://www.elysee.fr/en/sommet-pour-l-action-sur-l-ia) (6–11 February 2025).

 **Please help spread the word**: Snap a photo of any of our posters and postcards you encounter and share it.
 Use #SavetheAI and tag us on [Bluesky](https://bsky.app/profile/savetheai.bsky.social), [Mastodon](https://mastodon.social/@savetheai) and [Instagram](https://www.instagram.com/savetheai/) with @SavetheAI.
 We have created a share map [here](https://savethe.ai/locations).